We consider the advances in leadership diversity and the journey ahead.

 We also advise leaders around diversity goals, how they can be monitored, measured and achieved.
 Part of this is an inclusivity toolkit directly linked to their development plans, which helps them address their specific diversity challenges.

 A few years ago, I was in a room having a heated discussion with a CEO about the importance of gender diversity.
 He clearly stated: "I don't want to focus on this issue, to be part of rankings or 'best practices'.
 I want to ensure every woman of merit is supported at all levels of our organization.
 No woman will ever be denied opportunities or be less recognized, consciously, or subconsciously, simply because she is a woman.”

 This is an excellent example showing how the diversity of gender representation also encompasses a ‘he for she’ movement: the awareness from male leaders that they need to be a part of proactive efforts to ensure gender diversity.

 It is this mindset we try to promote in all our clients and is our way of building a better, fairer and more equitable world.

-To find out more about how Odgers Berndtson can help with leadership diversity, get in touch with us here.
-You can also find your local Odgers Berndtson contact here.
+To find out more about how Odgers Berndtson can help with leadership diversity, get in touch with us here or your local Odgers Berndtson contact here.